Information Report

 - Personal target setting;

-- Access to SENDCO/Heads of Year/Graduate Coaches/Learning Mentors;
+- Access to SENDCO/Heads of Year/SEND Assistants/Learning Mentors;

 - Options choices at KS3-4 and KS4-5 transitions.